 The Marin County Healthcare Preparedness Program (HPP) is a federally-funded program supporting regional healthcare system preparedness.
 HPP promotes a sustained national focus to improve patient outcomes, minimize the need for supplemental state and federal resources during emergencies, and enable rapid recovery.
 Federal Program Information

-- Conducted facility-focused flood response communication exercise in collaboration with Marin County Emergency Operations center.
+- Conducted a facility-focused flood response communication exercise in collaboration with Marin County Emergency Operations Management.

-- Conducted regular radio drills to test back-up systems.
+- Conduct regular radio drills, ReddiNet drills, and CAHAN drills to test communication systems.